Governance v0 User Guide

 The token is held by a member of the Orca team as a last resort failsafe measure to protect the Governance Program from any technical or malicious failures with the program.
 The token will only be used in the event of disaster recovery needs.

-We’ll decide depending on the community’s response and the learnings we receive from this trial.
-Eventually, we may choose to build a custom own governance portal that inherits Orca’s human-centered DNA.
+- We’ll decide depending on the community’s response and the learnings received from this trial.
+Eventually, Orca may choose to build a custom own governance portal that inherits Orca’s human-centered DNA.

-Participating in governance takes time and energy, so we strive to ensure that any effort invested is spent on well-thought-out proposals.
+- Participating in governance takes time and energy, so Orca strives to ensure that any effort invested is spent on well-thought-out proposals.
 This threshold ensures that proposals come with the support of a reasonable % of token holders.